DaanDeMeyer/reproc/README.md

 - `REPROC++`: Build reproc++ (default: `OFF`).
 - `REPROC_TEST`: Build tests (default: `OFF`).

+  Run the tests by building the `test` target or running the `tests` executable from within the build directory.

 - `REPROC_EXAMPLES`: Build examples (default: `OFF`).

+  The built executables will be located in the examples folder of each project subdirectory in the build directory.

 ### Advanced